 2. The €374 Billions (€96 Billion being direct government debt) see the Irish Debt Audit article “Debt Audit Gives People Clear Picture of Ireland’s Debt and its repudiation“, (which causes an economy default and to sell its natural assets) Ireland should keep its Double Irish tax system with comparable tax cuts for workers and those with new Jobs, as the debt issue should not be a burden to recovery and exports.
 Is their any point to low Unemployment and Austerity and Debt which ultimately forces innovation nationally to dissipate, and a “low wage” workforce which however has a skills gap.Why not FDI with also nationally new Irish indigenous Corporations.

-3. A solution for Ireland may be to re-invigorate its IFSC (International Financial Services Centre) with a possible Green Carbon Clearing bank.
+3. A solution for Ireland may be to re-invigorate its IFSC (International Financial Services Centre) with a possible Green Carbon Clearing bank and increased fin tech packages and new financing solutions for SME’s and local authorities.
 And to invest (with the carbon banks help) in the renewable energy and building retrofit industries, providing emissions are verifiable.
 Of course Emissions are reduced by Carbon targets and offsetting via Carbon allowances and credits.
 Hence new Green industry will fuel a recovery.
 Whilst the EU/ETS Carbon trading platform has had difficulties its operation will recover.
 Couple this with renewed Manufacturing output (including traditional metalwork crafts and industry) Ireland’s difficulties may be reduced to three or four years instead.With the emerging EU Energy Supergrid it is vital for Ireland to recoup its energy rights and provide non-imported cheap energy for its 4 million domestic consumers.
 Inter-connectors to Europe must be built.